A partial index of discussion notes is in

 "...a process which saves time, expense, and even life".(page 82).

 Craik was writing before the development of rectangular grids of photoreceptors made it (relatively) trivial to discover co-linear features in an image, using arithmetical operations on coordinates.
-The problems are very different for brains were receptors, processing mechanisms, and storage mechanisms have a far less mathematically simple organisation, which may be why Craik also wrote:
+The problems are very different for brains, where receptors, processing mechanisms, and storage mechanisms have a far less mathematically simple organisation, which may be why Craik also wrote:

-I think he missed some subtleties that led to the evolution of mathematical reasoning capabilities, but that's a long story.
+I suspect he, like many others, missed some subtleties that led to the evolution of mathematical reasoning capabilities, but that's a long story.

 The book also includes a less well known extended discussions of how various kinds of abstract information about structures, processes and relationships in the environment might be represented in known types of physical brain mechanisms, e.g. proposing that not absolute magnitudes but changes and orderings are mostly used.